siesta-project/web-portal/_events/SIESTA_School-2023.md

 The School will consist of lectures from senior SIESTA developers and hands-on sessions where SIESTA experts will be available for discussion and guidance.
+These sessions will take place between 12:30 CEST and 17:30 CEST.

-While autonomous work on the exercises will be possible throughout the day, lectures and most discussions will take place in the central hours of the day (Central European Summer Time).
+Autonomous work on the exercises will be possible throughout the day.

 ### Course materials